59th Kanagawa Prefectural Art Exhibition

 - Congratulations on winning the grand prize.
 Please tell us how you feel now.

-I am so grateful to the judges who chose my work.
-I actually missed the call from the Kanagawa Art Exhibition on the day.
-I saw the email that I had won the Grand Prize.
-I was crying.
+I'm so grateful to the judges who chose my work.
+I actually missed the call from the Kanagawa Prefectural Art Exhibition on the day.
+I saw the email that I'd won the Grand Prize.
+I was in tears.

-I had mixed feelings after winning the award.
-I am very grateful to the Kanagawa Art Exhibition for giving me this valuable opportunity.
-I remembered my experience studying abroad in Japan and was glad that I chose to stick to my dream even when I had failed.
-After that, I told my parents about the award and told them that the prize money would go towards my art university tuition fees, and I also told my teacher Osamu Oobi, who had helped me so far, about this good result.
+I had mixed emotions after winning the award.
+I am very grateful to the Kanagawa Prefectural Art Exhibition for giving me this valuable opportunity.
+I recalled my experience studying abroad in Japan and felt glad that I had chosen to persist with my dreams even when I had failed.
+Afterwards, I told my parents about the award and told them that the prize money would go towards my art university tuition fees.
+I also told my teacher, Osamu Obi, who had helped me so far about my good result.

 I am truly grateful to the Kanagawa Prefectural Art Exhibition and the judges who selected my work.